-The Brackenbury Footpath Project is due to begin construction week commencing 18/12/17.
+The Brackenbury Footpath Project is began construction in mid December 2017.

-The work will comprise vegetation clearance, construction of a 1.2m width concrete path with guardrail, installation of new security fencing and a set of beach to path access steps at either end of the path.
+The work comprised of vegetation clearance, construction of a 1.2m width concrete path with guardrail, installation of new security fencing and a set of beach to path access steps at either end of the path.

-The work is being carried out in order to maintain access at high tide along the North Felixstowe frontage in between the North Felixstowe promenade and Cobbold’s Point, at the location of the rock revetment.
+The work was carried out in order to maintain access at high tide along the North Felixstowe frontage in between the North Felixstowe promenade and Cobbold’s Point, at the location of the rock revetment.

 Waveney District Council and Great Yarmouth Borough Council have been working together, through the Coastal Partnership East team, to develop a strategy for the future coastal defence management of the coast between Gorleston south pier in the north to Pakefield in the south.
 This is a very changeable coastline which supports a number of communities and essential economic activities, mainly tourist based.

 The main risk along this coastline is from coastal erosion.
 Soft cliffs extend along the length of the coastline.
 These cliffs provide little natural resistance to shoreline change.
 Most of the frontage is defended but some of these defences are deteriorating and have reached or are approaching the end of their life.
 Without further investment there is a risk that these and other defences will fail, exposing coastal towns and villages along the cliff top to rapid erosion.